Denis Gusev: Adult years

 At 26 Denis moved to Moscow and started working at the leading premium “World Class” chain as a personal trainer.
-Since then Gusev is continuously improving his theoretical and practical knowledge by attending in-company and other fitness centers training, participating in international fitness conventions and developing himself, and reading a huge amount of specialized methodical literature.
-There are show business stars, businessmen, politicians and other nice people among his clients.
+Since then, Gusev has been continuously improving his theoretical and practical knowledge by attending in-company and other fitness centers training, participating in international fitness conventions and developing himself, and reading a huge amount of specialized methodical literature.
+There are show business stars, businessmen, politicians and other prominent people among his clients.
 At the same time, Gusev has not been left unnoticed by the fashion industry of his country because of his physical form.
 Denis took part in many fashion shows as a fitness model, as well as in numerous commercial and authorial photo and video projects of the most famous Russian photographers.
 This includes projects for Maxim, GQ, Wedding, Optika Magazine, Zhelezniy Mir and other magazines, as well as video shooting for “Megafon”, “Sinepark”, “Delta”, and “zoombi.ru” advertising companies.
 Denis was the face on “X fit” fitness chain ads.
 Also Denis was often on covers of Russian fitness magazines: twice on Muscle and Fitness, Iron World, Gerkules, Fitness Magazine, and Jornl.

 Having good theoretical knowledge and experience of the sportsman, and possessing an excellent constitution of the body, Denis achieved high results in bodybuilding.
 In this case, Denis, who has an attractive appearance, participated in a large number of fashion shows as a fitness model, and got on the cover of magazines:

 Currently, Denis is actively continuing his preparations for international competitions.
 With Denis, a lot of sports videos are filmed.
-The most famous video is Супер пресс.
-It describes the fitness model Denis Gusev on the YouTube network; it already exceeds 4 million views.
+The most famous video featuring him is Супер пресс, on the YouTube network, which has exceeded 4 million views.
 In it Denis shares the secrets of drawing up a training program for abdominal muscles.